ventus-ag/docs/_docs/Kubernetes/Source IP for Services with Type LoadBalancer.md

 1. TOC
 {:toc}

-## Preconditions

-Before you begin you need to deploy small nginx webserver that echoes back the source IP of requests.
-For example you can use command `kubectl run source-ip-app --image=k8s.gcr.io/echoserver:1.4` to do it.
+In this case as example we took webserver that echoes back the source IP of requests.
+Use `kubectl run source-ip-app --image=k8s.gcr.io/echoserver:1.4` command to deploy it.

 The output is: